Attendance and Absences

 - Students who do visit Student Health have access to their electronic medical records through MyChart.
 If they have activated this service, they are able to print off a summary of their appointment dates and times from MyChart.
 Faculty wishing for documentation for a long-term illness should accept a student's summary of visits as adequate documentation.
 Student Health is encouraging all students to activate their MyChart account during office visits and summer orientation.
 UIHC also provides this tool.
 Students are not required to share specific medical records since they are covered by privacy laws.

-- A student who is absent for more than five days due to an emergency or an illness may request the Registrar's Service Center, 17 Calvin Hall, firstname.lastname@example.org, to notify each instructor of the reason for the absence.
+- A student who is absent for more than five days due to an emergency or an illness may request the UI Service Center, 17 Calvin Hall, firstname.lastname@example.org, to notify each instructor of the reason for the absence.

 Some courses schedule mid-term examinations outside of the regular class period and sometimes these conflict with a student’s other classes or exams.
 The University has established policies to govern these situations.